Please confirm topic selection

 • views

-• ap, lateral, oblique, open-mouth odontoid
+• AP, lateral, oblique, and open-mouth odontoid

 • findings

-• lateral shows subluxation of vertebral bodies
+• lateral x-ray shows subluxation of vertebral bodies

-• bilateral facet dislocation leads to ~ 50% subluxation on xray
+• bilateral facet dislocation leads to ~50% subluxation on x-ray

 • widening of the interspinous distance